Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 So what do you do with a piece of angled stock that needs to be clamped?

-Use a pivot jaw of course.
-Or, at least up to about 10-degrees of pivot.
-While this wood vise tends towards being one of the more “custom of custom” types of vises it’s a worth a look if you are regularly clamping irregular shapes.
+Use a pivot jaw, of course.
+Or, at least up to about 10 degrees of pivot.
+While this wood vise tends to be one of the more “custom of custom” types of vises, it’s worth a look if you regularly clamp irregular shapes.

 Type #5: Wood Screw Vise